 - Consular processing: U.S. embassies and consulates are beginning to resume routine visas services on a post-by-post basis.
 Conditions vary widely, and there is no timetable for when services will be reinstated at each location, so it’s important to check the website of the individual U.S. embassy or consulate to obtain the information pertaining to that specific location’s operating status, range of services, and estimated wait time.
 In some cases it is possible to request an emergency appointment, but petitioners should be prepared to enlist Congressional assistance in urgent cases, and to explore whether artists might be able to interview elsewhere.

 - Travel restrictions still in place: Several COVID-19 related travel restrictions are still in effect.
 As of today’s date, travel to the U.S. by most non-U.S. citizens is not permitted if someone has been in any of the following countries within the previous fourteen days prior to attempted entry into the U.S.: Brazil, the United Kingdom of Great Britain and Northern Ireland, the Republic of Ireland, the 26 countries that comprise the Schengen Area (Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, and Switzerland), Iran, and China.
 Please review the Presidential Proclamation for detailed information.
 Furthermore, COVID-19 related travel restrictions across the U.S. borders with Canada and Mexico have been extended through September 21, 2020, barring travel for “non-essential purposes.”
-In some exceptional cases, there may be a possibility to request a waiver, so interested parties may wish to review this State Department release from July 22 to learn more about the national interest waiver opportunity.
+In some exceptional cases, there may be a possibility to request a waiver, so interested parties should review this State Department news item to learn more about the national interest waiver opportunity.